Korlan900/hr-analytics-portfolio/README.md

 ---

 ## About
-14 years in HR at KAZ Minerals Group (VostokTsvetmet).
+14 years in HR at KAZ Minerals Group.
 Transitioning into People Analytics & HR BI roles.
 Based in Almaty, Kazakhstan.